-Key findings: What have HubSpot learnt so far?
+Key findings: What has HubSpot learned so far?

 Intelligent architecture gifts relevance

 The architecture redesign overall speaks to quality.
-The ability to focus on what readers and customers find useful - insights backed up by accurate keyword performance data - is customer focussed Inbound Marketing at it’s best.
+The ability to focus on what readers and customers find useful - insights backed up by accurate keyword performance data - is customer-focused Inbound Marketing at it’s best.

 One of the most interesting findings seen so far is that when a page is cleansed of all existing links internally and the foundations are clear, the impact of the new internal linking structure has the maximum impact - noticeably more so than when existing links are left in place.

 Structured, intelligent internal linking not only pleases Google, it pleases the searcher - the ultimate authority!